If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 When Tiny Critter was little, we’d bring the Osprey Poco and let him walk some and ride some.
 Now that he’s older, we bring the strider bike if it’s possible.
 On steep hills one of the adults can carry the bike easily enough.

-Letting him ride the bike is an amazing way to keep him interested in the hike and not feel like he’s falling behind.
+Letting them ride a bike is an amazing way to keep kids entertained on a hike and not feel like they’re falling behind.
 No one likes feeling they’re on a forced march, so give your kids a way to keep up with the faster hikers in your family.

 9. Create a Reward System

 If your child is old enough to carry a hiking pack, giving them a few snacks that they have control of is another great way to make hiking more fun for your kids.
-Everyone loves being in control of their own snacks!
+Everyone loves being in control of their own snacks and having their own gear!

 For preschoolers, snacks or stickers may work well, give them an awesome sticker in their hiking journal if they complete the hike (or the next quarter mile) with a good attitude.
 Make sure you add hiking rewards to your packing list.

-For older kids, you can have a reward back at the camp, like they get to pick what’s for lunch or they can have 5 minutes of screen time for every half mile hiked.
-A campfire and smores are always good things to look forward to as well.
+For older kids, you can have a reward back at the camp with an end of hike reward, let the kids pick what’s for lunch or they can have 5 minutes of screen time for every half mile hiked.

 10. Get Side Tracked